dHeinemann/What-The-Hex/readme.markdown

 What The Hex? is a free and open-source colour picking tool, just like the eyedrop tool in image editors such as GIMP.
-But unlike those editors, What The Hex? is designed to provide you with the Hex or RGB information you’re looking for in the fastest way possible.
+But unlike those editors, What The Hex? is designed to provide you with the Hex or RGB information you're looking for in the fastest way possible.

 ![What The Hex?][1]